 When it comes to necessary business documents, you may find yourself using all kinds of documents to help you in your work.
 While you may have a need for templates for letters or other documents, you may also see a need for executive memo templates and similar tools to help you with the writing process.
 One such document that you might need that kind of help with might be an executive summary.
+You may also see executive samples.

 Put succinctly, an executive summary is a short summary of report or proposal in which you condense the most important ideas into something short and understandable to laymen.
 While you might be able to find free executive summary templates to help you write them, it is important that you have some kind of understanding of how to make the documents yourself.
 After all, going to such lengths can go some way to making your documents all the more effective.